5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 When dealing with Scheduled Tasks then usually you don't want more than one instance of the application running at the same time.
 When there is a problem with a Scheduled Task then one of the most common reasons why getting to the bottom of the problem turns out to be difficult is that you fire up another instance when there is already one running.
 For example, you try to Ride into it but the port used by Ride is already occupied by an instance that was started earlier without you being aware of this.
 For that reason we are going to prevent this from happening.

-A> Even in the rare circumstances when you want an application managed by the Task Scheduler to run in parallel more than once you should establish a mechanism that allows you to enforce having just one instance running if this is needed for debugging purposes.
+A> Even in the rare circumstances when you want an application managed by the Task Scheduler to run in parallel more than once you should establish a mechanism that allows you to enforce having just one instance running if only for debugging purposes.
 Make it an INI entry (like "AllowMultipleInstances") and document it appropriately.

 We resume, as usual, by saving a copy of `Z:\code\v11` as `Z:\code\v12`.